zeeshanjunaid/ledgy.com/src/markdown/help/faq.md

 When committing new changes to your cap table, a pdf report is automatically generated and saved to your documents.
 This creates a bullet-proof due diligence chain which you can later use to impress potential investors or buyers.

-Looking for a more technical description of the blockchain notary?
+Are you looking for a more technical description of the blockchain notary?
 [Have a look here](https://blog.ledgy.com/the-ledgy-blockchain-notary-3fb3dc423aae).

 ##### How do I define a custom vesting?

 Let’s take an example: You have 80 options that vest over 48 months with 12 months cliff.
 After the first 12 months in which 20 options vest, each month 1 option vests for the remaining 36 months.
-Headache?
+A headache?
 Not with Ledgy.
 Choose custom vesting and define 3 periods:

 1. Percentage: 25, Duration: 12, Vest every: 12 months
 2. Percentage: 45, Duration: 36, Vest every: 1 month